|Quoits Team at Rear of West Row c.1890|

 Infant School - first recording

-Pit Manager's House- x1858; at end of Office Row
+Pit Manager's House- In existence by 1858; at the end of Office Row

 Burradon Road S-N